All Episodes

 Can you imagine how Paula Jones must have felt?

-Kathleen Willie.
+Kathleen Willey?

-Purple rage.
+Purple Rage.

-Even though Chris Wallace did suggest that it was generated by uh viewers, uh people in email, I think that's actually one of the things that set Clinton off, if indeed he was set off.
+I think that's actually one of the things that set Clinton off, if indeed he was set off.

 The idea that he was blindsided by this is a bit absurd.